 An oft-forgotten contribution by Douglas, the A-1 Skyraider was late development in the world of propeller driven fighters.
 First flying in 1946, it enjoyed a surprisingly long career before being retired in favor of the first and second generation of jet fighters.
 Built for the US Navy as a long range fighter/bomber with an emphasis of dive bombing and torpedo deliver, the Skyraider was not delivered in time to see action during World War II.
 However, it rose to prominence during the Korean War, during which it became a mainstay for carrier based precision strikes and torpedo strikes.
-Retired in favor of more advanced jet aircraft, they remained in service with South Vietnamese forces into the 1960s.
+Retired in favor of more advanced jet aircraft, they remained in service with the USAF and South Vietnamese forces into the 1960s.

 NATO and Western forces weren’t the only ones making the transition.
 While the Soviet Union developed an early interest in jet fighters, manufacturing constraints meant that propeller driven fighters remained a mainstay following World War II.
 The Lavochkin La-11 was among the last of these.
 Intended to be a long-range escort figter, the Lavochkin La-11 did see combat use against Western forces.
 Like so many of the last propeller fighters, it saw real combat in the skies over Korea during the Korean War in services with Chinese and North Korean forces.
 However, with the introduction of the MiG-15, the Lavochkin’s days were numbered and by the mid 1950s it had largely gone the way of all propeller and piston fighters.
 Some exceptions remained: Lavochkin propeller driven fighters remained in service in Southeast Asian through the 1960s.